I. OSHA and Historical Actions

 The basis’ for these violations can often include failure to protect or take action regarding: Fall Protection, Hazard Communication, Respiratory Protection, Machine Guarding, and Electrical issues.

+IV.
 Common Criminal Violations

 Chronic violations and employers who continually reject worker safety are more likely to be prosecuted than violators without a history.
 Also, criminal prosecution now should be more likely if there are both safety and environmental law violations.